Stochastic Calculus with respect to Gaussian Processes: Itô Formula

+Note also that he Itô formula provided in \cite{LN12} is extended in this work, while the other results presented in \cite{LN12} are extended in \cite{JL17-2}.

-\begin{rem} Of course all the Gaussian processes in $\mathscr{G}$ of ``reference'' fulfill assumptions of Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd}.
+In view of the arguments developed above, it appears that the Itô formula we present here offers improvements on the ones presented in \cite{nualart,cn05,MV05,NuTa06,KrRu10, LN12}, by allowing one to have less restrictive hypotheses.
+Of course all the Gaussian processes in $\mathscr{G}$ of ``reference'' fulfill assumptions of Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd}.
 In the case of mBm one needs to assume that $h $ is a $C^{1}$ function with its derivative bounded on $\rR_{D}$.
-Note moreover that, applying Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd} when $G$ is: -a fBm allows one to recover \cite[Theorem 4.1 \& Rk.
-4.6]{ben1},
+Note moreover that, applying Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd} when $G$ is a fBm \textit{(resp. a mBm)} allows one to recover \cite[Theorem 4.1 \& Rk.
+4.6]{ben1} \textit{(resp. \cite[Theorem $5.5$]{JLJLV1})}.
+When $G$ is a $\mathscr{V}_{\gamma}$ - process one recovers and extends, as we showed above, \cite[Theorem 31]{MV05}.